s1lvester/postgres-graph-rag/README.md

-# postgres-graph-rag
+# Postgres Graph RAG (The Lean MVP)

-A high-performance, Postgres-native GraphRAG library.
+A high-performance, Postgres-native GraphRAG library using a migration-safe "Forever Schema".
 No complex orchestration frameworks—just pure Python and SQL.

 ## Core Philosophy
 - **Infrastructure:** Postgres is the only database (via `pgvector`).
 - **Intelligence:** Hosted SLMs (GPT-5.2 or Gemini 2.5) for extraction.
 - **Simplicity:** Pure Python + SQL.
+- **Scalability:** Namespace-aware design (Multi-tenancy) and JSONB metadata.

 ## Installation